What is Google Panda?

 What may penalise you/What is Panda Targeting:

-- Too many Blocks- if to many users that land on the site have reported or chosen to block your site then Panda will penalise.
+Too many Blocks- if to many users that land on the site has reported or chosen to block your site then Panda will penalise.

 What to do:

-- Quality Content – this is the most important part to focus on and you need to make sure your content is unique, useful and not duplicated around the site.
+Quality Content – this is the most important part to focus on and you need to make sure your content is unique, useful and not duplicated on the site.
 Clean everything up so that your site won’t get disciplined.

-- Usability – Make sure nothing is broken or not working and the site are easy to navigate through.
+Usability – Make sure nothing is broken or not working and the site is easy to navigate through.
 Having areas not working and too complicated to work around will frustrate users who will leave the site.

 Quality of the site is the most important thing to consider.